ShaviRajapaksha/AI-Based-Financial-Mobile-Application-Research/README.md

 # AI-Based-Financial-Mobile-Application
-To develop an AI-based smart financial management application that empowers users to make informed financial decisions by providing real-time insights, personalized recommendations, and automated financial planning.
+The AI Financial Management System is a project designed to simplify and enhance personal financial management.
+Using artificial intelligence, it helps users with financial planning, investment management, debt management, and savings management.
+By providing predictive analytics, and personalized recommendations, this system empowers users to make smarter financial decisions and achieve their financial goals effectively.